mieweb/docs/content/functions/system-administration/system-controls/datasend-queue.md

 1. Is it possible to restrict the Datasend Queue tab in Control Panel to specific security roles?
 (Y/N)  <strong>NO</strong>.
 2. All routes in the Completed/Acknowledged queue were sent successfully.
 (True/False)  <strong>FALSE</strong>
 3. Why would a user use the Datasend Queue? (pick all that apply) (<strong>b, c, d, f)</strong>
-    a.
-To check for print jobs
+    * To check for print jobs
-    b.
-Check to see if datasend is running
+    * Check to see if datasend is running
-    c.
-Determine if an interface is working
+    * Determine if an interface is working
-    d.
-To view the HL7 message
+    * To view the HL7 message
-    e.
-Check the log file
+    * Check the log file
-    f.
-Deactivate a route
+    * Deactivate a route
-    g.
-All of the above
+    * All of the above
 4. Abby at the Lab calls and says she hasn't received any orders from the Client in two weeks.
 How can you troubleshoot this? <strong>(c, d)</strong>
-    a.
-Call the Help Desk
+    * Call the Help Desk
-    b.
-Have the Lab call the Client
+    * Have the Lab call the Client
-    c.
-Check the Pending and Error Routes in the Datasend Queue to see if there is any helpful information
+    * Check the Pending and Error Routes in the Datasend Queue to see if there is any helpful information
-    d.
-Check specific doc ids > properties for the route information and troubleshoot based on your findings
+    * Check specific doc ids > properties for the route information and troubleshoot based on your findings
-    e.
-None of the above
+    * None of the above
 5. What needs to be enabled to view the raw HL7 message in the Datasend Queue? <strong>(d)</strong>
-    a.
-Change the default to View All
+    * Change the default to View All
-    b.
-Change the security setting ‘View HL7' for only the individuals who need access
+    * Change the security setting ‘View HL7' for only the individuals who need access
-    c.
-Change the My Setting ‘Document View Format' to PDF
+    * Change the My Setting ‘Document View Format' to PDF
-    d.
-None of the above
+    * None of the above
 6. How does a Datasend route primarily get created? <strong>(a)</strong>
-    a.
-By an Auto Route trigger
+    * By an Auto Route trigger
-    b.
-From an inbound interface
+    * From an inbound interface
-    c.
-By clicking the 'Add Route' link in Datasend Queue
+    * By clicking the 'Add Route' link in Datasend Queue
-    d.
-Magic
+    * Magic